 We have a five-year operating lease, expiring in June 2010, for approximately 14,017 square feet of office space in South San Francisco, California.
-We currently sublease approximately 6,871 square feet of our office space in South San Francisco, California to Anesiva, Inc. under an operating lease expiring in June 2010.
 We also have an operating lease, expiring in March 2011, for approximately 3,135 square feet of office space in Fort Lee, New Jersey.